MetaphorData/connectors/metaphor/snowflake/README.md

 #### Query Logs

-By default, the snowflake connector will fetch 1 day's query logs, to be analyzed for additional metadata, such as dataset usage and lineage information.
-To backfill log data, can set `lookback_days` to be longer.
-To turn off the log fetch, set `lookback_days` to 0.
+By default, the snowflake connector will fetch a full day's query logs from yesterday, to be analyzed for additional metadata, such as dataset usage and lineage information.
+To backfill log data, one can set `lookback_days` to the desired value.
+To turn off query log fetching, set `lookback_days` to 0.

 ```yaml
 # (Optional) Number of days of query logs to fetch.
 Default to 1.
 If 0, the no query logs will be fetched.